nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Format: `edit INDEX [n/NAME] [p/PHONE] [r/PAY_RATE] [a/ADDRESS] [t/TAG]…​`

-* Edits the athlete at the specified `INDEX`.
-The index refers to the index number shown in the displayed athlete list.
-The index **must be a positive integer** 1, 2, 3, …​
+* The index refers to the index number shown in the displayed athlete list.
+* The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
 * When editing tags, the existing tags of the athlete will be removed. <br>(i.e. adding of tags is not cumulative)